Frequently Asked Questions

 How many houseboats are available?

-We have twelve (12) houseboat models to choose from, and over (100) houseboats in our fleet.
+We have ten (10) houseboat models to choose from, and over (100) houseboats in our fleet.

 How safe are the houseboats for children?

 Our vessels were designed with kids in mind.
 Our boats have safety latches on all gates, and sliding glass doors.
 Most of our houseboats are equipped with a 3 foot railing around both the upper and lower decks for both safety and privacy.
-We have child-sized PFD’s (personal flotation devices) available at all marinas.
+We have child-sized PFD’s (personal flotation devices) available at all marinas, still we encourage parents to bring their own child’s PFD’s, sometimes we just run off inventory or you can just purchase them at our convenient stores in the Marinas.

 Will I get seasick on a houseboat?